dicerobotics/dev-refs/wip_workspace.md

 ## Run GPU Accelerated Containers with PyTorch

-- Nvidia provides Docker [images](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch?ref=blog.roboflow.com) with different versions of cuda, cudnn, and Pytorch (see [Framework Support Matrix](https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html)).
+- Nvidia provides Docker [images](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch?ref=blog.roboflow.com) with different versions of cuda, cuDNN, and Pytorch.
+For a complete view of the supported software and specific versions that are packaged with the frameworks based on the container image, see the [Frameworks Support Matrix](https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html).
 They are part of the [NGC Catalog](https://docs.nvidia.com/ngc/gpu-cloud/ngc-catalog-user-guide/index.html?ref=blog.roboflow.com#what-is-nvidia-ngc), a curated set of GPU-optimized software for AI, HPC, and Visualization containers.

-To decide which version you want to use you can head over to the releases list.
-We will use the latest one, 22.07
+To decide which version you want to use you can head over to the [releases list](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/index.html?ref=blog.roboflow.com).

 Additional information about the catalog can be found in the official guide

 Nvidia also provides documentation showcasing how to run these containers.

-Okay, let's run it!

 ``` shell
 docker run --gpus all -it --rm nvcr.io/nvidia/pytorch:22.07-py3